World Language

 French III

-By the end of this level, students can participate in conversations on familiar topics using a series of sentences, make presentations and write on a wide variety of familiar topics, and understand the main idea in the messages, presentations and texts on topics related to everyday life and personal interests.
+School life in France, careers and future plans, storytelling, French-speaking African countries and French-speaking communities in North America (Acadians/Cajuns) are the foci in French 3.
+Grammar topics include building fluency in multiple time frames (past, present, future, and related tenses).
+By the end of this level, students can participate in conversations on familiar topics using a series of sentences, make presentations and write on a wide variety of familiar topics, and understand the main idea and specific details on topics related to everyday life and personal interests.
 Students completing this level typically demonstrate a proficiency in the Intermediate Low to Intermediate Mid range in all modes of communication based on ACTFL guidelines.
-The course textbook is Bien Dit!
-Level 3, and students explore the history and geography of the many countries that are part of the French-speaking world.

 French IV

-By the end of this level, students should be able to participate in conversations and handle common social interactions, make a presentation on school and community events, write on a variety of topics, and understand the main idea in messages and presentations on a variety of topics.
-They can use and understand connected sentences while doing presentations, having conversations, reading, and hearing about everyday life.
-Students completing this level typically demonstrate a proficiency in the Intermediate Low to Intermediate Mid range in all modes of communication based on ACTFL guidelines.
-Through a variety of media, students in this course tackle social issues such as immigration, religion, and secularism in France.
+The lottery, fables and morals in the era of Louis XIV, immigration, religion, and secularism in France are some of the topics in French 4.
+Students also analyze a film of a Parisian middle school and read the short novel Le Petit Prince.
+The grammar focus is on hypothetical situations in multiple time frames.
+By the end of this level, students should be able to participate in conversations and handle common social interactions, write on a variety of topics, and understand the main idea and specific details on a variety of topics.
+Students completing this level typically demonstrate a proficiency in the Intermediate Low to Intermediate High range in all modes of communication based on ACTFL guidelines.

 Advanced French